navaneet625/Attribute-graph-clustering/README.md

 We recommend to use squared 2-norm distance, since squared 2-norm distance is usually more faster than 2-norm distance.

-As the data features are nonnegative (the filtered features are also nonnegative), the similarity matrix W is the kernel matrix XX^T.
+As the data features are nonnegative (the filtered features are also nonnegative).